Bonded-particle model for magneto-elastic rods

 \section{Introduction}

 Hard-magnetic soft materials have emerged as a promising platform for untethered soft robots, as they can be programmed and remotely controlled via external magnetic fields \citep{lum_shape-programmable_2016,Hu2018}.
 This has opened new possibilities in microrobotics for biomedical applications \citep{peyer2013bio,yang2020magnetic}.
-Additionally, magnetic dipole--dipole interactions can be harnessed to induce multistability \citep{gu2023self,korpas2021temperature} and mechanical hysteresis \citep{liang2022phase,sano2022kirchhoff,sun2026kirigami}, and form self-assembling network structures \citep{gu2019quadrupole,yang2023_networks}, opening new avenues for metamaterial design \citep{Aghamiri2025}.
+Additionally, magnetic dipole--dipole interactions can be harnessed to induce multistability \citep{gu2023self,korpas2021temperature} and mechanical hysteresis \citep{liang2022phase,sano2022kirchhoff,sun2026kirigami}, and form self-assembling network structures \citep{gu2019quadrupole,yang2023_networks}, expanding the metamaterial design space \citep{Aghamiri2025}.
+In numerous applications, the fundamental building blocks are \textit{beams} or \textit{rods}, owing to their capacity for large deformations and complex shape morphing.
+They have been used to design bio-inspired swimmers \citep{peyer2013bio}, robots \citep{lee2023magnetically}, magneto-mechanical metamaterials \citep{zou2023magneto}, surgical catheters \citep{hwang2020review,dreyfus2024dexterous}, and artificial cilia \citep{Gu2020,park2023bioinspired}.
 Accurately and efficiently simulating such systems in complex environments is challenging due to the interplay of large deformations, nonlocal interactions, contact, and other external forces.
-In numerous applications, the fundamental building blocks are beams or rods, owing to their capacity for large deformations and complex shape morphing.
-These have been used to design bio-inspired swimmers \citep{peyer2013bio}, robots \citep{lee2023magnetically}, magneto-mechanical metamaterials \citep{zou2023magneto}, surgical catheters \citep{hwang2020review,dreyfus2024dexterous}, and artificial cilia \citep{Gu2020,park2023bioinspired}.